 Variations to Connection Designs

-3.17 Variations, arising from a demand customers request, to the demand connection design necessary to meet the requirements of paragraphs 3.5 to 3.12 shall also satisfy the requirements of this standard provided that the varied design satisfies the conditions set out in paragraphs 3.18.1 to 3.18.3.
+3.17 Variations, arising from a demand customers request, to the demand connection design necessary to meet the requirements of paragraphs 3.5 to 3.12 shall also satisfy the requirements of this Standard provided that the varied design satisfies the conditions set out in paragraphs 3.18.1 to 3.18.3.
 For example, such a demand connection design variation may be used to reflect the nature of connection of embedded generation or particular load cycles.

 3.18 Any demand connections design variation must not, other than in respect of the demand customer requesting the variation, either immediately or in the foreseeable future: